• Home

 Understanding the mask and crystal system

-The mask system is where a large portion of your character's power lives, and ignoring it early means feeling underpowered longer than necessary.
+The mask system holds a massive chunk of your character's power, and ignoring it early means staying underpowered longer than necessary.

-Sunstones fuel your abilities directly.
-Green and blue crystals unlock upgrades and open new progression paths within the mask tree.
-According to GamerBlurb's guide, your starting mask is not where the real value is.
-The system pays off as you unlock deeper branches and acquire masks with stronger abilities.
+Sunstones power your abilities directly.
+Green and blue crystals unlock upgrades and open new branches within the mask progression tree.
+Your starting mask is functional but limited.
+The system pays off as you unlock deeper branches and acquire masks with stronger base abilities.

-Farm crystals and sunstones consistently from the start, even before you fully understand the tree.
-Having a stockpile when you are ready to invest in upgrades beats scrambling to gather them on demand.
+Farm crystals and sunstones from the start, even before you fully understand the tree.
+Having a stockpile ready when you want to invest in upgrades beats scrambling to gather them on demand.

 Mask upgrade tree overview